Skip to Main Content

 Check your own bias

 The way you phrase a prompt affects the viewpoint of the information in an output.
 If you're not looking for persuasive/opinionated information, use neutral phrasing and don't ask leading questions.
-If you're asking about a controversial topic, ask for multiple viewpoints in the output.

 Ask open-ended questions

-Break down complex questions
+Break down complex tasks